Table of Contents

 Reader’s Digest dark mode is a game-changer, providing a visually comfortable reading experience.
 The interface undergoes a transformation, presenting dark backgrounds with light text, reducing eye strain during prolonged reading sessions.

 Reader’s Digest website is an American general-interest family magazine, published 10 times a year.
 Formerly based in Chappaqua, New York, it is now headquartered in midtown Manhattan.
 The magazine was founded in 1922 by DeWitt Wallace and Lila Bell Wallace.
 The total circulation (in the year 2020) is 3,029,039.
 The first issue date: 1922

-The problem with this magazine is that it do not provide your a dark mode version.
-However, you can solve this problem with the install of the free Turn Off the Lights browser extension.
-Hereby you can activate the Night Mode feature that convert it to your personal Reader’s Digest Dark Mode version.
+The problem with this magazine is that it does not provide you with a dark-mode version.
+However, you can solve this problem with the installation of the free Turn Off the Lights browser extension.
+Hereby you can activate the Night Mode feature that converts it to your personal Reader’s Digest Dark Mode version.